Support $\tau$-tilting modules and recollements: Support -tilting modules in a recollement

 In the above, we have shown how to glue functorially finite torsion classes (resp. functorially finite torsionfree classes) from the edges to the middle in a recollement.
-Next, we will consider how to construct functorially finite torsion classes from the middle to the edges in a recollement.
+Next, we show how to construct functorially finite torsion classes from the middle to the edges in a recollement.

 We need the following two results.

 \begin{lemma} Let $\xymatrix@C=15pt{j^{*}:\mathcal{B}\ar[r]&\mathcal{C}}$ be an additive functor between abelian categories $\mathcal{B}$ and $\mathcal{C}$.
 If $j^{*}$ has a left adjoint $j_{!}$ and $\mathcal{T}$ is a covariantly finite subcategory of $\mathcal{B}$, then $j^{*}(\mathcal{T})$ is covariantly finite in $\mathcal{C}$. \end{lemma} \begin{proof} Let $C\in \mathcal{C}$, then $j_{!}(C)\in \mathcal{B}$.
 Since $\mathcal{T}$ is covariantly finite in $\mathcal{B}$, there is a left $\mathcal{T}$-approximation $\xymatrix@C=15pt{j_{!}(C)\ar[r]^-{f}&T}$ of $j_{!}(C)$ in $\mathcal{B}$ with $T\in\mathcal{T}$.